 Repairing or replacing assistive technology

 Our friends at AbleData suggest contacting the manufacturer of a device, as they may have assistance available following major disasters.
-Look up your device’s manufacturer in their database: http://abledata.com/manufacturers-and-distributors
+Contact AbleData’s information specialists at 800/227-0216 for information on device manufacturers or visit abledata.acl.gov.

 The Pass It On Center fosters the safe, effective and appropriate reuse of assistive technology (AT) so that people with disabilities can get the affordable AT they need in order to live, learn, work and play more independently in communities of their choice.
 Find a reuse program in your state if you need to replace items lost in the storm: http://www.passitoncenter.org/.
 You can also contact one of these programs if you have AT products which could be reused by another person.

 If you are a Medicare recipient and have durable medical equipment, including mobility equipment like walkers or wheelchairs, Medicare will cover the cost to repair or replace items in certain cases.
 They may also cover rentals during the time equipment is being repaired.
 Learn more from Medicare.gov: https://www.medicare.gov/what-medicare-covers/replacing-lost-or-damaged-dme-in-disaster-or-emergency.html